-G-III designs, manufactures and markets an extensive range of apparel, including outerwear, dresses, sportswear, swimwear, women's suits and women's performance wear, as well as footwear, luggage and women's handbags, small leather goods and cold weather accessories.
+G-III designs, manufactures and markets an extensive range of apparel, including outerwear, dresses, sportswear, swimwear, women's suits and women's performance wear, as well as women's handbags, footwear, small leather goods, cold weather accessories and luggage.
 We sell our products under our own proprietary brands, which include Vilebrequin, G.H.
 Bass, Bass, Andrew Marc and Marc New York, licensed brands and private retail labels.
-As of January 31, 2015, G-III operated 185 Wilsons Leather stores and 156 G.H.
-Bass stores, as well as 5 Calvin Klein Performance stores.
-In addition, as of January 31, 2015 Vilebrequin products were distributed through 77 Company's owned stores and 23 franchise partners, as well as through select wholesale distribution.

 While our products are sold at a variety of price points through a broad mix of retail partners and our own stores, a majority of our sales are concentrated with our ten largest customers.
-Sales to our ten largest customers comprised 63.7% of our net sales in fiscal 2013, 61.3% of our net sales in 2014 and 58.4% of our net sales in fiscal 2015.
+Sales to our ten largest customers comprised 61.3% of our net sales in 2014, 58.4% of our net sales in fiscal 2015 and 63.5% of our net sales in fiscal 2016.